TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/SitepackageBuilder/Index.rst

 The main incentive of the `Sitepackage Builder <https://www.sitepackagebuilder.com/>`__ is a quick and easy way to create a new sitepackage, what would be called "theme" in other CMS, for your project.
-See the :doc:`Sitepackage Tutorial <t3sitepackage:Index>` for details on sitepackages.
+See the :ref:`Sitepackage Tutorial <t3sitepackage:start>` for details on sitepackages.

 Kickstart a TYPO3 Extension with the "Sitepackage Builder"
 ==========================================================